- About Us

 Your Learning Environment

 Never before have there been so many exciting opportunities in the Nursing profession.
-You can now take the step to become a Registered Nurse at the Joseph F. McCloskey School of Nursing at Schuylkill Health.
+You can now take the step to become a Registered Nurse at the Joseph F. McCloskey School of Nursing at Lehigh Valley Health Network in Schuylkill County.
 The School of Nursing is located at Washington and Jackson Streets.
 It is a commuter school and houses classrooms, laboratories, a library, and faculty and administrative offices.
 All classrooms are equipped for use of audio-visual teaching equipment.
 In addition, the Computer and Learning Resource Centers offer computer-assisted instruction and a variety of interactive video programs.

-Schuylkill Health Medical Center - South Jackson Street, located across the street from the School, provides students with clinical experiences which complement classroom instruction.
+Lehigh Valley Hospital – Schuylkill S. Jackson Street, located across the street from the School, provides students with clinical experiences which complement classroom instruction.
 There are also additional off-campus clinical sites and agencies used to further expand experience and learning.

 While some off-campus experiences are located within walking distance of the School, others will require access to a car.
 Car pooling is encouraged whenever possible; however, each student is responsible for arranging their own transportation to off-campus clinical sites.

 The student body consists of individuals, male and female, of varied ages, educational backgrounds, and life experiences.
 In addition to learning, students often establish friendships that last a life time.